-Ensuring fast and seamless user experience in a web app is a critical aspect of attracting and subsequently retaining users.
-Walmart reported increased conversion by 2 percent per the second improvement in load time and Amazon recorded a 1 percent loss in revenue per 100ms site load delay.
+Ensuring a fast and seamless user experience in a web app is a critical aspect of attracting and subsequently retaining users.
+Walmart reported increased conversion by a 2 per cent per the second improvement in load time and Amazon recorded a 1 per cent loss in revenue per 100ms site load delay.
 Given how big these giants are, the numbers translate to millions of dollars gained and lost based on a fraction of a second.
-Having established the importance of performance, the key to increase performance is to utilize various optimization techniques which are behind the curtain.
+Having established the importance of performance, the key to increasing performance is to utilize various optimization techniques which are behind the curtain.
 In this article, I’ll list out a few techniques in React.

 React.memo and React Pure Component

 Consider this react component where the parent component "componentParent" has two child components, "componentOne" and "ComponentTwo".

 ComponentOne has a button that increases the count state set in the parent component.
 So, ideally, when countOne changes with the click of a button, only componentOne should re-render.
 That is not the case with componentTwo re-rendering as well despite its props remaining unchanged.
 This is due to the parent component re-rendering and can subsequently cause a performance bottleneck if there are a lot of child components under the parent.
 It is the same scenario with the render method in class components as well.

 In order to optimize the re-rendering process, react authors came up with React.memo and React pure component for functional and class components respectively, both provide a way to compare old and new props and re-rendering only if there is a change.

 Wrap componentTwo in the memo( ) function and it will only render if the value of propsTwo changes.